Access Control List Tutorial/et

-Permissions for a single article are access in the Article Manager: Edit Article screen, again in a slider at the bottom of the screen.
-This screen has three actions, as shown below.
+Permissions for a single article are accessed in the Article Manager → Edit Article screen, again in a slider at the bottom of the screen.
+This screen has three actions:

 Again, you edit each group by clicking on it to open the slider for that group.
 You can then change the permissions under the Select New Setting column.
 To see the effect of any changes, press the Save button to update the Calculated Setting column.

 Note that the Configure, Access Component, and Create actions do not apply at the article level, so these actions are not included.
 Permission to create an article is set at one of the higher levels in the hierarchy.

 Access Levels in 3.x series are simple and flexible.
 The screen below shows the Special Access Level.